Safeguarding Text-to-Image Generation via Inference-Time Prompt-Noise Optimization: Experiments

 \subsection{Ablation Studies}

-In this section, we explore how the strategies incorporated in our framework enhance the performance of PNO, \ie the choice of optimization variables, the random search strategy for initialization, and the choice of step sizes.
+In this section, we explore how the strategies incorporated in our framework enhance the performance of PNO.
 We use all prompts in our selected I2P dataset for generation, and present the overall performance.

-Table \ref{tab:ablation} summarizes the performance of different optimization strategies, including variable selection, random search initialization, and step sizes, evaluated by inappropriate percentage, average CLIP score, and iteration count.
+Table \ref{tab:ablation} summarizes the performance of different optimization strategies, including variable selection, random initialization, and step sizes, evaluated by inappropriate percentage, average CLIP score, and iteration count.
 Optimizing only the prompt reduces inappropriateness but diverges from the original prompt, while optimizing only noise preserves alignment but compromises safety and efficiency.
-Joint optimization achieves zero inappropriateness, reasonable alignment, and minimal iterations.
-We also see that using random search for initialization improves the performance of PNO in all the three metrics.
+Joint optimization achieves near zero inappropriateness, reasonable alignment, and minimal iterations.
+It is important to note that, although joint optimization involves more decision variables compared with prompt-only and noise-only optimization, the extra time and memory overhead induced by the increase in number of variables are negligible ($\sim 0.04\%$ difference in our preliminary tests).
+This is because the bulk of memory usage for PNO is in the backpropagation through the whole diffusion process, rather than the gradient storage.
+For other parts of ablation, we can see that using random search for initialization improves the performance of PNO in all the three metrics.
 Finally, larger step sizes efficiently minimize inappropriateness, though smaller steps prioritize alignment at the expense of safety and efficiency.